 Marilyn Kramer Weitzman Kahn is president of The Weitzman Group Inc., a nationwide real estate consulting firm headquartered in New York City.
 Since 1981, Kahn has been a principal in her own firm, which evaluated major trophy properties such as Rockefeller Center, One World Financial Center, and 7 World Trade Center.
 She was formerly an assistant vice president of the Investment Services Division at Landauer Associates Inc., in New York City.
 Kahn received her Bachelor and Master degrees from the University of Pennsylvania and a Master of Business Administration in finance from New York University.
 Kahn’s active professional affiliations include: National Council of Real Estate Investment Fiduciaries, Counselors of Real Estate, Association of Real Estate Women, Appraisal Institute, Urban Land Institute, and New York Women Executives in Real Estate.
 Kahn has served as a Board Member of the New York City Industrial Development Agency and is a past faculty member of The Real Estate Institute of New York University and the Appraisal Institute.

-Haniel Lynn is Group President of CEB's Best Practices & Decision Support business.
-In this capacity, Lynn leads a global research and advisory team who help senior leaders embrace insights from the best companies to save time and make better decisions.
-Prior to his current role, Lynn led the Sales & Marketing, Communications, and Financial Services practices, where he was instrumental in bringing business-critical insights to market.
+Haniel J. Lynn is the Chief Executive Officer of Kastle Systems International (KSI), the industry leader in managed security solutions and services consisting of a family of five security brands including Kastle Systems, Mutual Security Services, Stat Land Security Services, CheckVideo and Urban Alarm.
+Prior to joining Kastle in 2018, Mr. Lynn spent 16 years at CEB, now Gartner, and most recently served as Group President of its Best Practices & Decision Support business and member of the company’s executive leadership team.
+Prior to this role, Haniel led the Sales & Marketing, Communications, and Financial Services practices, where he was instrumental in bringing business-critical insights to market.
 Under his direction, CEB published the Wall Street Journal best-selling book The Challenger Sale and, more recently, The Effortless Experience — both lauded for challenging conventional wisdom and shifting management paradigms.
-He originally joined CEB as the Managing Director of the New Product Development group and later led the Solutions business.
-Prior to joining CEB, Lynn was Vice President of Business Development and Strategy at LYTE, Inc., where he developed the business and operating model, led partnership development activities, and raised capital to support the early growth of the company.
+Prior to joining CEB, Haniel was Vice President of Business Development and Strategy at LYTE, Inc., where he developed the business and operating model, led partnership development activities, and raised capital to support the early growth of the company.
 Before LYTE, he spent a number of years as a consultant with McKinsey & Company.
-Early in his career, Lynn worked with GE Information Services.
-Lynn graduated magna cum laude from the University of Pennsylvania and holds an MBA from the Wharton School.
+Early in his career, he worked with GE Information Services.
+Haniel graduated magna cum laude from the University of Pennsylvania and holds an MBA from the Wharton School.
+In addition to serving on the Board of Overseers of the Penn Libraries, he also is a member of the board of directors of Rise Companies Corporation, an online real estate investment platform.

 Chuck MacDonald retired as Senior Portfolio Manager at Elliott Associates, a $21 billion hedge fund located in New York City.
 At Elliott, MacDonald oversaw the firm's domestic private equity, high yield, and distressed portfolio encompassing a wide array of industries and corporate structures.
 MacDonald has served on numerous public and private corporate boards of directors as well as numerous creditors' committees.
 MacDonald earned his Bachelor of Science in economics with a concentration in finance from the Wharton School in 1981, and completed his Master of Business Administration at Columbia University in 1985.